 Do you feel like your whole house needs attention?
 Is everything just…too much?
 When you feel overwhelmed, even an easy task can feel monumental.
 Keep reading, because in this guide you’ll learn how to start decluttering when you’re overwhelmed.
 It all starts with tiny steps and ends with a peaceful home.

 As a former shopaholic turned minimalist, I understand what it’s like to feel overwhelmed by clutter—but I also know how to tackle it.
 These simple decluttering tips will help you get started, even if you feel like you’re drowning in too much stuff.

 If this resonates with you, take a deep breath.
-Let’s tackle your stuff together.
+A clutter-free home is possible, and we’re going to tackle your stuff together.

 The first thing to know is that feeling stressed and overwhelmed is usually less about how much clutter you have and more about your confidence in dealing with it.
 Believe it or not, this is good news.